Ramss07/Generative-AI-LLMs/README.md

 # Generative-AI-LLMs
-Generative AI and LLM projects
+A collection of small projects and experiments exploring Generative AI and Large Language Models (LLMs)